SAP-samples/btp-cap-multitenant-saas/docu/2-basic/3-kyma-deploy-application/README.md

 kubelogin version v1.26.0
 ```

 2.4.
-Download the so-called **kubeconfig** file associated to your Kyma Cluster from your SAP BTP Cockpit.
+Download the so-called **kubeconfig** file of your Kyma Cluster from your SAP BTP Cockpit.
 You can find it in your SAP BTP subaccount **Overview** section.
-This file contains all the required access details and credentials so that **kubectl** can connect to your Kyma Cluster.
+This file contains all required access details and credentials so that **kubectl** can connect to your Kyma Cluster.

 > **Important** - Do not share this file with anyone else and do not commit it to your GitHub repository.